What Is Considered a Catastrophic Injury?

 Your Rights as the Victim of a Catastrophic Injury

-If you believe that someone else had the power to prevent you or a loved one’s catastrophic injury, discuss your ability to file a personal injury lawsuit with an attorney in Alabama.
+If you believe that someone else had the power to prevent you or a loved one’s catastrophic injury, discuss your ability to file a personal injury lawsuit with a personal injury attorney in Birmingham.
 You may be eligible for financial compensation if someone else was negligent and this caused your catastrophic injury.
 Negligence is the failure to act with proper care, resulting in harm to others.
 If you or your lawyer can prove negligence in connection with your catastrophic injury, you can qualify for a monetary recovery.

 While no dollar amount will ever take back your injuries or restore the life that you used to have, obtaining fair compensation from a defendant can help you pay for related costs and move forward with greater peace of mind.
 Catastrophic injury claims in Alabama are generally worth more than cases involving less serious injuries, since case value depends largely on injury severity and medical costs.
 Unfortunately, insurance companies often underestimate case values in an attempt to save money on payouts.